 Redirects

-You can create redirects to resolve specified internal IPs to other devices such as printers, video players, or other services.
-You can also use redirects to alter any internal or external domain to your specified IP.
-Think of this as a way to manually configure DNS records for Relay connected devices.
-Within the Redirects subtab select "New Redirect".
-Now enter the domain name and the IP address you want the name to resolve to.
-Click save and your relay will update.
+You can create redirects to resolve specified internal IPs to other devices, such as printers, video players, or other services.
+Additionally, redirects can be used to modify any internal or external domain to point to a specified IP address.
+Think of this as a way to manually configure DNS records for Relay-connected devices.

 Keep in mind that redirecting a domain with an existing certificate may cause a certificate error.